fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/README.md

 ![image](https://github.com/fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/assets/51399519/2584a6fa-3c14-4538-9f6d-0a30f3118f7b)

-## Business Objective
+## Business Objectives

 The primary objective is to gain actionable insights into the market dynamics and product strategies employed by Nike and Adidas.
 By addressing specific questions related to pricing, discounts, customer reviews, product descriptions, review trends, and revenue breakdowns, the goal is to equip stakeholders with valuable information for strategic decision-making.

 The company is specifically focused on enhancing **_its revenue streams_**.
 The analysis will delve into various aspects of product data, including pricing, reviews, descriptions, ratings, as well as revenue, and website traffic.

 ## Data Sources